 I knew that I wanted to make a few more beef items later in the week, but unfortunately, Wednesday’s sales weren’t very promising.
 However, a trip to the grocery store on Wednesday night revealed a sweet deal.
 I found ten pounds of ground beef for $1.49!
 Whoo hoo!

 Note: My current target price is $3.99/pound for organic ground beef which I typically buy at Costco.
 Bulk buying is an excellent way to get a good price and it motivates me to cook it all up at home.

 my original photo of Lawnmower Taco

 So, once I found my beef for a good deal, I got to cooking.
 I did two rounds of freezer cooking.

-- Chimichangas – These are actually frozen burritos that we can microwave or crisp on the griddle at serving time.
+Chimichangas – These are actually frozen burritos that we can microwave or crisp on the griddle at serving time.
 I used seasoned taco meat, homecooked pinto beans, and grated cheese.
 I soften the flour tortillas by warming them on the griddle so that they don’t crack when they roll them.
 And I’ve found Steamy Kitchen’s way of rolling eggrolls to be an excellent way to roll burritos.
-(Just imagine that her egg roll wrapper is round, not square.)
+(Just imagine that her egg roll wrapper is round, not square.
+Watch my video here.)
 I stored these in freezer bags.

 Recipe: Lawnmower Taco

 - 1 pound ground beef or turkey